martinmcconnell/fyp-doc/notes.md

 In recent years, peer-to-peer technology has continued to evolve and is now used in a variety of applications, including social networking, streaming video, and distributed computing.
 It is also a key component of blockchain technology, which allows decentralised networks to operate without a central authority **(White, 2018)**.

 Overall, peer-to-peer technology has a rich history and continues to play a significant role in the development of networking and computing technology.

+## Blockchain
+Blockchain is a distributed, decentralised, digital ledger that is used to record and verify transactions in a secure and transparent manner that uses a chain of cryptographic hashes to store and verify transactions.
+It is the underlying technology behind cryptocurrencies like Bitcoin and Ethereum, and it has a number of important characteristics and features..
+It is typically implemented as a chain of blocks, where each block contains a number of transactions and a cryptographic "hash" that links it to the previous block in the chain.
+Each of these transactions are verified and validated by a network of nodes, which use consensus algorithms to ensure that the data in the blockchain is accurate and consistent.

+The fundamental property of a blockchain is its immutability, which means that once a block has been added to the chain, it cannot be altered or removed.
+This is achieved through the use of cryptographic techniques, such as digital signatures and hash functions, which ensure the integrity and security of the data in the blockchain. **(Nakamoto, 2006)**

+Each block in a blockchain is linked to the previous block through the use of a cryptographic hash, which ensures the integrity and security of the data in the chain.
+This allows for a tamper-evident and immutable ledger, as any attempts to alter or manipulate the data in a block would be easily detected.

+Another key feature of blockchain technology is its distributed nature, which means that it is not controlled by any central authority or intermediary.
+Instead, it relies on a network of nodes, or participants, who maintain and validate the blockchain.
+This decentralised model allows for greater transparency, security, and resilience, as it is not dependent on any single entity **(Nakamoto, 2006)**
+.

+Blockchain also uses public-key cryptography to secure transactions and protect user privacy.
+Each user in a blockchain network has a unique pair of keys, a public key and a private key, which are used to sign and verify transactions.
+This ensures that only the user with the corresponding private key can access and control their data in the blockchain.

+Overall, blockchain is a powerful and innovative technology that has the potential to revolutionize a wide range of industries and applications.
+It is already being used in a variety of contexts, including finance, supply chain management, and digital identity.

+### Consensus algorithms
+A consensus algorithm is a mathematical protocol that is used by nodes in a distributed network to reach agreement on the contents of a blockchain.
+It is an essential part of the blockchain, as it ensures that the data in the blockchain is accurate and consistent across all nodes in the network.

+Consensus algorithms can take many forms, but they all share the same goal of allowing nodes in the network to reach agreement on the state of the blockchain in a decentralised and trustless manner.

+One common example of a consensus algorithm is proof-of-work (PoW), which is used by the Bitcoin network.
+In a PoW-based blockchain, nodes compete to solve a mathematical puzzle by hashing a block of transactions and trying to find a solution that meets a certain criteria.
+The first node to find a valid solution is allowed to add the block to the blockchain and is rewarded with a certain number of tokens.

+Another example of a consensus algorithm is proof-of-stake (PoS), which is used by the Cosmos and recently the Ethereum network.
+In a PoS-based blockchain, nodes are chosen to add blocks to the blockchain based on their stake, or the amount of tokens they hold in the network.
+The higher the stake, the higher the probability that a node will be chosen to add a block.

+Overall, consensus algorithms are a crucial part of the blockchain, as they allow nodes in the network to reach agreement on the state of the blockchain and ensure the integrity and security of the data.

+The mathematics behind consensus algorithms varies depending on the specific algorithm being used.
+However, they all share the same goal of allowing nodes in a distributed network to reach agreement on the state of a blockchain in a decentralised and trustless manner **(Nakamoto, 2006)**.

+The mathematical puzzle that is solved by the nodes in a PoW-based blockchain is typically a computational problem that is difficult to solve but easy to verify.
+For example, the Bitcoin network uses a problem called the "double SHA-256" hash, which requires nodes to find a number that, when hashed twice with the SHA-256 algorithm, produces a result that is less than a certain target value.

+The mathematical calculation behind the selection of nodes in a PoS-based blockchain is typically a random number generation algorithm, which is used to determine the probability of a node being chosen to add a block based on its stake.
+This ensures that the selection process is fair and unbiased, and that nodes with a higher stake have a higher probability of being chosen.

+The mathematics behind consensus algorithms is a crucial part of the blockchain, as it allows nodes in the network to reach agreement on the state of the blockchain and ensure the integrity and security of the data.

 ## Interplanetary File System
 The Interplanetary File System, or IPFS, is a decentralised, peer-to-peer protocol for sharing and storing files.
 It was developed by Protocol Labs, a research, development, and deployment laboratory, in 2015.